dali-lab/build/milestones/step00/index.md

 ---
 layout: page
-title: Step 0: Welcome, Kick-off Meeting
+title: Step 0
 published: true
 ---

-## Overview
+## Welcome, Kick-off Meeting

 In Step 0, work with your partner and team to understand the problem, stakeholder and partner requirements, and the project scope.